 Service began about 30 minutes after takeoff in a classic Spanish way: with small dishes of nuts and olives and a drink of choice.
 Cava for me, thanks.

 About 20 minutes later, flight attendants came out with the starter.
 There was a tray with prosciutto (the irony of serving Italian ham on an airline from a country that prides itself on its jamon iberico was not lost on me) with pesto and mozzarella, a small side salad, cheese and jam, and some chicken consomme – a fancy word for “broth.”
 It was all quite tasty.

 For the dinner entree, there were three choices.
 I went for the shrimp and scallops in saffron sauce with rice.

 And though the portions were small, it was absolutely delicious.
 The shrimp and scallops were both cooked perfectly, and I wanted to drink that sauce.
 Seafood may not always be a safe choice on a plane, but this was a home run.

 For dessert, there was a choice between caramel apple cake and a small dish of ice cream.
-I went for the apple cake and a glass of port wine, both of which were good.
+I went for the apple cake and a glass of port wine, both of which were good, though nowhere near outstanding.

 From start to finish, the meal service took more than 90 minutes.
 And while that’s not horrible, it eats into valuable sleep time on the short, seven-hour flight across the Atlantic Ocean.
 But on the whole, dinner definitely exceeded my expectations.
-I wasn’t sure how much I’d enjoy the meals on Iberia, but everything was either good or delicious.
+I wasn’t sure how much I’d enjoy the meals in Iberia business class, but everything was either good or delicious.
 Color me impressed.